Publications

 Publication -

 Lawmakers in states across the country are working through a spate of bills written to shield a growing source of revenue for large hospital systems and drug chains.
-Congress created the 340B drug pricing program in 1992 to help a small set of safety-net hospitals purchase discounted prescription drugs from manufacturers by subsidizing purchases for […]
+Congress created the 340B drug pricing program in 1992 to help a small set of safety-net hospitals purchase discounted prescription drugs from manufacturers for low-income patients.
+Over […]

 • White House Announces Policies to Expand IVF, Fertility Treatment